mkearney/data-scribers/content/post/2018-02-13-second-star-to-the-right-and-s.md

   - jakekauppcom
 ---

 The strength of R doesn’t lie in a single programming paradigm, it lies within the warm, welcoming and ecclectic community of useRs.
-Like anyone who gets introduced to R, you start to look on the web for other like minded people.
-Upon doing so, you find a vibrant community with very knowledgeable and helpful[... <i class="fas fa-external-link-alt"></i>](http://www.jakekaupp.com/post/second-star-to-the-right-and-straight-on-til-morning/)
+Like anyone who gets introduced to R, you start to look on the web for other like minded people[... <i class="fas fa-external-link-alt"></i>](http://www.jakekaupp.com/post/second-star-to-the-right-and-straight-on-til-morning/)